rickxu0423/Mancala-AI/README.md

 # the second prompt asks you to put into the mode for player2 which will go after player 1

-# game contains 4 types of player-modes:
+# game contains 4 types of player-mode:
 #   1. human
 #   2. random
 #   3. minimax